-You’ll See Lots of Tropical Fish When You Snorkel There.
+You’ll See Lots of Tropical Fish When You Snorkel Here.

 Alii Dr. runs north and south along the coast from Kailua Kona to Keauhou which is about 5 miles.
 Kahaluu Beach Park is right next door to the Keauhou Beach Hotel.

-The reason I think this is best Kona snorkeling is because the bay is protected by a rock jetty which keeps waves from breaking in the bay.
+The reason I think this is the best place for snorkeling is because the bay is protected by a rock jetty which keeps waves from breaking in the bay and makes it a pretty safe place for new snorkelers.

-The good thing about that is underwater visibility is very good because the sand on the bottom isn’t getting all churned up from the surf like at an unprotected beach.
+Another good thing about the rock jetty is underwater visibility is very good because the sand on the bottom isn’t getting all churned up from the surf like at an unprotected beach.

 This bay is very shallow, about 10 feet deep at the most.
 If you’re into scuba shore diving then you might want to go here instead.

-Turtles, Turtles and more Turtles.
 You can usually see at least one or two on any given day.
 I’ve seen as many as 5 turtles during one snorkel.
 They tend to hang out at the north end of the bay.
+But if you don’t want to get wet, you should check out Kaloko Honokohau National Park to see turtles sunning themselves along the shoreline.

-Be careful when snorkeling at that end of the bay though, in the winter there is a nasty rip current that runs south to north and you’ll wind up half way to town if you’re not careful or worse, banged up on the rocks.
+Be careful when snorkeling at that end of the bay, in the winter there is a nasty rip current that runs south to north and you’ll wind up half way to town if you’re not careful or worse, banged up on the rocks.

-This picture is looking south across the bay.
+The picture below is looking south across the bay.
 As you can see it has a nice little beach you can enter the bay from.

 On the north shore of the bay sits St. Peters Church.